alzeck/alzeck.github.io/src/markdown-pages/homework-2.md

         - **Ratio:**
             Allows for a meaningful absolute value.

-            Is useful for measuring data like mass, lenght, duration, etc.
+            Is useful for measuring data like mass, length, duration, etc.

     *Sources:*